October 16, 2018 – October 17, 2018 FOUR SEASONS HOTEL DENVER, CO

 Healthcare leaders are working tirelessly to improve patient access to care, reduce costs, improve the quality of care, and answer growing patient demands.

 New technology like Telehealth, Artificial Intelligence, Augmented Reality, Robotics, 3D Printing, and more are enhancing the patient experience.
-This October, The Millennium Alliance is bringing together CIOs from North America’s leading Health Systems to discuss how the industry is digitally transforming with the influence of these technologies.
+This October, The Millennium Alliance is bringing together Chief Medial Officers, Chief Information Officers, Chief Technology Officers, Chief Information Medical Officers, Chief Innovation Officers and Chief Clinical Transformation Officers from North America’s leading Health Systems to discuss how the industry is being influencers by new technologies.

 First and foremost, John is a thinker.
 A thinker entrenched in the world of science, medicine and innovation.
 John is the founder of NOSTALAB—a digital health think tank.
 He’s currently ranked as the #1 global influencer in digital health and generally regarded as one of the top global strategic and creative thinkers in this important and expanding area.
 He is also one the most popular speakers around the globe presenting his vibrant and insightful perspective on the future of health innovation.
 Unwilling to accept the status quo, he’s a contrarian with a focus the future of health and wellness.